 8. The Respect Discussion

-Employees should be encouraged to practice respect by walking up to a colleague, introducing themselves, and talking about what respect means to each other.
+You must encourage employees to practice respect by walking up to a colleague, introducing themselves, and talking about what respect means to each other.
 Respect is defined as treating others with dignity and courtesy.
 Examples of respecting another person include being kind, polite, helpful, considerate, respectful, fair, honest, trustworthy, and more.
+In simple, such programs ensure that people with different backgrounds are treated fairly.

 9. Sexual Harassment Training